MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/windows-upgrade-paths.md

 ---
-title: Windows 10 upgrade paths (Windows 10)
+title: Windows upgrade paths
-description: You can upgrade to Windows 10 from a previous version of Windows if the upgrade path is supported. ms.prod: windows-client ms.localizationpriority: medium
+description: Upgrade to current versions of Windows from a previous version of Windows ms.prod: windows-client ms.localizationpriority: medium
 author: frankroj